Early or late puberty

 Every child is different.
-The onset of puberty varies widely from one child to the next – even for children in the same family.
+The start of puberty varies widely from one child to the next – even for children in the same family.

 But your child’s self-esteem and body image can be affected if puberty is early or late.
 So you can watch for the signs of early or late puberty and follow up by speaking with a health professional.

 Puberty is said to be early if it starts before eight years in girls, or before nine in boys.
-Early or ‘precocious’ puberty is much more common in girls than in boys.
-Causes of early puberty include obesity, family genetics and, rarely, hormonal imbalances.
+Early puberty is much more common in girls than in boys.

 Children who start puberty early might: